Welcome to Part Four of our Web Site Traffic Blueprint article series, where we explain how to automate traffic to your website using WordPress.

 You can do all of this using inexpensive WordPress plugins.
 Once these plugins are installed and configured on your site, just direct your visitors to the appropriate sections (e.g. your store, subscription forms, membership area, etc.)

-Simple … first, set up your WordPress website or blog as shown in Part 2.
-Then, expertly configure everything as shown in Part 3.
-Once all of this is in place, you then automate various processes using plugins.
+Simple … first, set up your site as described in Part Two.
+Then, expertly configure it as described in Part 3.
+Once all of this is in place, you then connect all of the dots with plugins.

 The video below shows you how everything works once your WordPress site has been expertly configured …

-Let’s take a quick look at a number of traffic-generating plugins that can be used to:
+Let’s take a look now at some examples of plugins that can help:

-- Syndicate content automatically via RSS feeds to other web properties
+- Syndicate content to other online properties via RSS feeds

 Download URL: https://jetpack.com/

-After installing Jetpack, you will need to connect the plugin to your WordPress.com account (set up in Part 3.) …
+After Jetpack has been installed, you will need to connect the plugin to the WordPress.com account set up in Part 3 …

 (Jetpack plugin – Publicize feature)

-Once this section is configured, you will be able to automatically share your posts on Facebook, Tumblr, Twitter, LinkedIn, GooglePlus, and more …
+Once this section is configured, you will be able to automatically share your posts on Facebook, Tumblr, Twitter, Google+, LinkedIn, and more …

 After configuring all of the account and plugin settings, your content is ready for distribution.